Numerically Gorenstein surface singularities are homeomorphic to Gorenstein ones: Background

 \item The full subgraph of $\Gamma$ with vertex-set $V(\Gamma) \setminus V^{-}(\Gamma)$ is a disjoint union of segments whose vertices represent rational components of the exceptional divisor.
 Moreover, exactly one end of each segment is attached (by one edge) to $\Gamma^{-}$, and the discrepancies are strictly increasing along the segment, starting from that end.

 \item All the discrepancies are (strictly) negative.

 \end{enumerate} \end{theorem}

 In \cite[2.11]{V 04}, Veys states that the previous theorem may be obtained as a corollary of results of Wahl \cite{W 90}.
 Instead, he uses mainly results of Alexeev \cite{A 92}.
 Before, Laufer \cite[Prop.
-2.1]{L 87} had proved the analog of point {\it \ref{negat}.} of the previous theorem for the {\it minimal} (not necessarily good) resolution of any normal surface singularity which is not Kleinian.
+2.1]{L 87} had proved the analog of (\ref{core}.\ref{negat}) for the {\it minimal} (not necessarily good) resolution of any normal surface singularity which is not Kleinian.

-\begin{remark} Veys' terminology is a little different from ours.
-For instance, he uses the name {\it log resolution} instead of {\it good resolution} and he works with the {\it log discrepancies} $a_i:= k_i +1$ instead of the discrepancies.
+\begin{remark} Veys' terminology is slightly different from ours.
+For instance, he uses the name {\it log resolution} instead of {\it good resolution} and he works with the {\it log discrepancies} $a_i:= k_i +1$ instead of the discrepancies $k_i$.
 We prefer to work with the discrepancies because in our computations they appear explicitely as exponents of coefficients of meromorphic 2-forms (see the last two sections). \end{remark}

-As a corollary of point {\it \ref{growing}.} of the previous theorem, we have the following special case concerning the numerically Gorenstein singularities which are not log canonical:
+As a corollary of (\ref{core}.\ref{growing}), we have the following special case concerning the numerically Gorenstein singularities which are not log canonical:

 \begin{corollary} Start from a numerically Gorenstein singularity which is not smooth, Kleinian, a cusp singularity or a simple elliptic one.
-Then the dual graph $\Gamma$ of the minimal good resolution satisfies $k_i \leq -1$ for all $i \in V(\Gamma)$ and if $k_i = -1$, then $E_i$ is a smooth rational curve, $i$ is of valency $1$ and the unique vertex $j$ to which it is connected satisfies $k_j = -2$. \end{corollary}
+Then the dual graph $\Gamma$ of the minimal good resolution satisfies $k_i \leq -1$ for all $i \in V(\Gamma)$.
+Moreover, if $k_i = -1$, then $E_i$ is a smooth rational curve, $i$ is of valency $1$ and the unique vertex $j$ to which it is connected satisfies $k_j = -2$. \end{corollary}

 {\bf Proof.} The only statement which is not a special case of the previous theorem is the last one.
 But it is an immediate consequence of the adjunction formulae (\ref{eqnum}).